What is a general election?

 When does my current MP stop being an MP?

 Although MPs are under no obligation to continue helping their constituents after the end of a Parliament, and must not try to do so in an official capacity, in practice most MPs will continue some urgent constituency work in the dissolution period.
-Most will try to ensure constituents' cases are handed on if they are retiring or they lose their seat at the election.

 Can I contact my MP after Parliament has been dissolved?